 What features did they notice about the animal they drew?
 To which group of invertebrates does it seem to belong?
 Why do they think so?
 Afterward, return animals to the logs and to the forest floor where they were collected.

-Materials: magnifying lenses, bug jars, Soil, Litter, and Log Critter guide and Animal Information sheets; Log-dweller Drawing sheet or journals, pencils, clipboards.
+Materials: magnifying lenses, critters in bug jars from Rotting Log Investigation, Soil, Litter, and Log Critter guide and Soil, Litter, and Log Critter – Information sheet; Log-dweller Drawing sheet or journals, pencils; optional: clipboards.

 Objective: To look for evidence of animal activity in or on dead and decaying wood outside.